dimasfr/sig-bts/README.md

-SIG BTS is GIS Website using Google Maps and has features to calculate Electromagnetic Wave Radiation Intensity
+is GIS Website using Google Maps and has features to calculate Electromagnetic Wave Radiation Intensity